 How to Clean Pigs Feet

 Place the trotters in a large mixing bowl and cover with cold water.
-Add vinegar and juice from the lime, then scrub the pigs feet with salt and the lime, making sure to clean between the toes.
-Use a butter knife to scrape off any excess hair or dirt.
+Add vinegar, then scrub the pigs feet with salt and a scrub brush, making sure to clean between the toes.
+Use a butter knife to scrape off any excess hair, if desired.
 Then, discard the water, rinse, and place them in the slow cooker.

 How to Cook Pigs Feet